MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/faq.md

 **Q: How long does KB installation take?**

-**A:** The KB installation times can vary,the KB installation happens in between the install and launch scripts for OOB tests.
+**A:** The KB installation time can vary, the KB installation happens in between the install and launch scripts for OOB tests.

 ## Testing